1jour1vin

 Caladoc, Marselan, Cabernet Sauvignon, Syrah, Mourvèdre

-soil composed of limestone and containing numerous fossils
+soil composed of limestone and characterized by numerous fossils

 Viticulture